Jay-Roberts/Network-Comparisons/README.md

     test_screen_shot_model.predict('testimages/')
 ```
 If the _train _ and _ eval_ method has been run the model path can be found in self.exp_dir, if not then you must specify the path the the directory containing the .pb save file.

+For custom image classification the data set must be stored in .tfrecord files with a feature containing
+* 'label': tf.train.Feature.Int64List
+* 'image': tf.train.Feature.BytesList

+and saved in the path 'datadir/class/train_n.tfrecord' where class is a directory for each class and n is a unique identifier for the file.

+If a dataset of images already exists the you could use **Processor.py** from the [Screen Shot Classifier](https://github.com/Jay-Roberts/Screen_Shot_Classifier) repository.

 ## API